WonderTools/RedisCache/Module2.md

-RPUSH num 5                            // push value from last RPOP num                               // pop the value from the bottom LLEN num                               // return length of the list LINDEX num 3                           // return
-LSET num 0 5                           // Insert 5 at 0th index
-LRANGE num 0 -1                        // return all elements of list LPUSHX num 6                           // push if num key exist
+RPUSH num 5                            // push value from last RPOP num                               // pop the value from the bottom LLEN num                               // return length of the list LINDEX num 3                           // return value at 3rd position LSET num 0 5                           // Insert 5 at 0th index LRANGE num 0 -1                        // return all elements of list LPUSHX num 6                           // push if num key exist